 There has been a huge explosion of bariatric surgery as a weight loss technique in the US.
 I have operated on many such patients as a board certified plastic surgeon.
-Cosmetic surgery for patients who have lost large amounts of weight include removal of excess skin from the abdomen (abdominoplasty), thigh (thigh lift) and arms (arm lift).
-Weight loss patients also need to have breast lifts with or without breast enlargement with implants.
+Cosmetic surgery for patients who have lost large amounts of weight include removal of excess skin from the abdomen (abdominoplasty), thighs (thigh lift) and arms (arm lift).
+Weight loss patients also may need to have breast lifts, with or without breast enlargement with implants.

 Here is a previous blog about this topic.
 After the weight loss comes the surgery

 Whereas bariatric surgery for adults has proven safe and effective, there is now a growing movement to perform weight loss surgery on children.
 In the US children as young as 14 are routinely patients for this type of surgery.
 In Saudi Arabia one bariatric surgeon has performed weight loss surgery on over 1500 children, the youngest being 3 years old!

 Being overweight causes significant medical problems for patients including: